DavidKendall/kf6010/index.md

 Summative assessment comprises:

-  * A portfolio of work relating to the syllabus topics, carried out over the semester and submitted in week 12.
+  * A portfolio of work relating to the syllabus topics, carried out over the 2nd semester and submitted in week 12 of the 2nd semester.
 Typically one exercise per major topic which may involve: a small research activity, programming, or a pen and paper exercise as appropriate.
 This is a single assessment, contributing 100% of the module mark.